Myth of the clean Wehrmacht: War of extermination

-Crimes in Greece, Poland, the Soviet Union and Yugoslavia
+Crimes in Greece, Poland, the Soviet Union, and Yugoslavia

-The Wehrmacht carried out war crimes across the continent including in Poland, Greece, Yugoslavia and the Soviet Union.
-The first significant combat for the Wehrmacht was the Invasion of Poland on 1 September 1939.
+The Wehrmacht carried out war crimes across the continent including in Poland, Greece, Yugoslavia, and the Soviet Union.
+The first significant combat for the Wehrmacht was the invasion of Poland on 1 September 1939.
 In April 1939 Reinhard Heydrich, the architect of the Final Solution, had already arranged co-operation between the intelligence sections of the Wehrmacht and the Einsatzgruppen.
-The army's behaviour in Poland was a prelude to the war of annihilation, the Wehrmacht had begun participating in the large-scale killings of civilians and partisans.
+The Wehrmacht's participation in the large-scale killings of civilians and partisans in Poland was a prelude to the war of annihilation in Russia.
+On the first day of the invasion, Polish prisoners of war were murdered by the Wehrmacht at Pilchowice, Czuchów, Gierałtowice, Bojków, Lubliniec, Kochcice, Zawiść, Ornontowice, and Wyry.
+During the invasion, the Wehrmacht is estimated to have executed between 16,000 and 27,000 Poles, including at least 3,000 Polish POWs.

 Soviet Belarus has been described as "the deadliest place on earth between 1941 and 1944".
-One in three Belarusians died during World War II.
-The Holocaust was carried out near to populated towns.
-Very few of the victims died in extermination centres like Auschwitz.
-Most Soviet Jews lived in an area of Western Russia that was previously known as the Pale of Settlement.
-The Wehrmacht was initially tasked with assisting the Einsatzgruppen.
-In the case of the massacre at Krupki, this involved the army marching the Jewish population of approximately 1,000 people, one and a half miles to meet their SS executioners.
-The frail and sick were taken in a truck and those who strayed were shot and killed.
-German troops guarded the site, and alongside the SS, shot the Jews who then fell into a pit.
-Krupki was one of many atrocities of this kind; the Wehrmacht was a full partner in industrialised mass murder.
+One in three Belarusians died during the war.
+Most Soviet Jews lived in an area of Western Russia previously known as the Pale of Settlement.
+In this area, the Holocaust was carried out near populous towns rather than in extermination centres like Auschwitz.
+The Wehrmacht was initially tasked with assisting the Einsatzgruppen in their task of complete extermination of the Jewish population.
+In the town of Krupki, the army marched the Jewish population of approximately 1,000 a mile out of the town to meet their SS executioners.
+The frail and sick were conveyed by truck, and those who strayed were shot and killed immediately.
+German troops guarded the site, and alongside the SS, shot the Jews at the edge of a pit.
+Krupki was typical: the Wehrmacht was a full partner in systematic mass murder.